 GMK offers custom colors for all projects including more than 104 keys and a MOQ of 250 sets.

-After we have received the color requests from the designer of the set we will forward this information to our material supplier to initiate the matching process.
+After we have received your order including color requests, we will forward this information to our material supplier to initiate the matching process.
 The first batch of custom material usually arrives after about 3 weeks.
-We will then to a small batch test run on our machines.
+We will then do a small batch test run on our machines.
 The result is a couple of blank keycaps which we then are shipping to the designer for evaluation.
-If the color meets the expectation of the designer he will send us a short release, confirming that we can move on to the next step of the production process.
+If the color meets the expectation of the designer he or she will send us a short release, confirming that we can move on to the next step of the production process.
 In case the designer isn´t completely happy with the results, we will start another sampling cycle.
 A complete sampling cycle usually takes about 4 weeks.
 This procedure will continue till all custom colors are coming up to the expectations of the designer.

-Please be aware that the final color release/decision is the responsibility of the designer.
+Please be aware that the final color release/decision is the responsibility of the customer (vendor/designer).